-Injured Because Of A Defective Hip Replacement Or Medical Device?
+Injured Because Of A Defective Medical Device?

 Medical devices are implanted in the patient usually by way of invasive, painful surgery or injection.
 Some such as hip implants, knee implants, or transvaginal mesh products become a part of the patient’s body.
 When the medical devices stop working as expected or causes harm, it is not a simple matter to repair or heal.
 In most cases, another invasive, painful revision surgery is required.
 This can result in extended recovery time and additional costly therapy.
 In certain cases, the defective device might cause permanent damage either to the patient’s organs or bones which may make recovery difficult if not impossible.
 Their quality of life may be less than they experienced prior to having the medical device implanted initially.
 Manufacturers of medical devices are expected to test all devices before releasing them to the public, but sometimes the premarket studies do not include enough participants to adequately judge the results among the general public.

 If you have been injured by a defective hip replacement or other medical device, you may have a financial claim against the manufacturer!

 You are urged to contact us immediately as there may be a time limit for which you can file for your case.
 We offer free confidential consultations and will work with you through every step of the process.
 Call now toll-free – 855-776-5299 or fill out the easy contact form on this page and a member of our legal team will be in touch.

 Medical devices for which we are currently filing claims: